 Homemade rooting hormone made from willow is free and easy to make.
 Use it for rooting cuttings or for easing transplant stress.

 You probably know that willow bark was the basis for the common over-the-counter drug, Aspirin™ or acetylsalicylic acid (ASA).
+Young willow twigs contain both salicylic acid, which serves as an antifungal, and indolebutyric acid, a hormone which encourages rooting.

 This post may contain affiliate links; I'll earn a small commission if you choose to make a purchase.